Drocinera/Knowledge_Learning/README.md

 - If you are logged in without having validated your email, you will not be able to purchase training or lessons
 - If you have validated your email, you will be able to purchase, view and validate training or a lesson.

+For validating an email, after register an account with a true email, use the following command line for sending the email verifier :
+- php bin/console messenger:consume --all

 Certifications page: Summarizes all certifications obtained with their date of obtaining.

 - To make a payment, use the test bank cards provided by Stripe (https://docs.stripe.com/testing?locale=fr-FR)